 XFX Radeon RX 550 2GB Graphics Card

 For the graphics card, I went with the best card I could get for the budget.
 The $500 budget really held this option back as there were only a couple that could fit under the budget.
-I went with the XFX Radeon RX 550 2GB video card from Amazon for $79.99.
+I went with the XFX Radeon RX 550 4GB video card.
 This isn’t a terrible card and I went with the brand because of price and I have had pretty good success with XFX branded cards in the past; particularly the AMD cards.
-This card in particularly has 512 stream processors and operates with a 1203MHz core clock while the 2GB of GDDR5 video memory operates at and effective 7000MHz.
+This card in particularly has 512 stream processors and operates with a 1203MHz core clock while the 4GB of GDDR5 video memory operates at and effective 7000MHz.
 This is a single fan card so it should run fairly quiet while only requiring 75 watts TDP.
 The card has 1 DVI-D port, 1 DisplayPort, and 1 HDMI port; crossfire is supported.
 This card should give pretty good results at 1080p gaming.

 Rounding out this build is the tower and the power supply.
 The DIYPC Solo T1-R ATX Mid tower case was chosen given its $24.98 price tag from Newegg.
 This case is nothing special as there is no side window, which you probably wouldn’t want to show off what’s inside of this case with the really awful looking cables and wiring from the power supply.
 The case does have 2 external 5.35” bays, 3 internal 2.5” bays, and 3 internal 3.5” bays and supports ATX and Micro ATX motherboards.
 Powering this system is the EVGA 400 watt power supply.
 There’s nothing special about this power supply but it will offer adequate power to this system.
 At just $24.99 form SuperBiiz, it is perfect for this system.